mdsufz/MuDoGeR/Manual_MuDoGeR.md

 The resulted bins are inside the folders `metawrap_50_10_bins` and `metawrap_40_30_bins` for bacteria and archaea respectively.

-# Module 3: Recovery of Viral Metagenome-Assembled Genomes
+# Module 3: Recovery of Uncultivated Viral Genomes
 Note: Make sure that all the viral tools are installed.
 The links for the installation can be found in the following hyperlink: ![Viral module](https://github.com/mdsufz/MuDoGeR#viral-module).

-## 3.a: Recovery, quality estimation, taxonomic classification and host identification of Viral Metagenome-Assembled Genomes
+## 3.a: Recovery, quality estimation, taxonomic classification and host identification of Uncultivated Viral Genomes
 In **3.a**, the viral recovery tools **VirSorter**, **VirFinder** and **VIBRANT** are applied to the assembly fasta file, for the recovery of the viral genomes contained in that.
 The indepentent results of each tool, combined and dereplicated with **Stampede-clustergenomes**.
 Also, the user can estimate the quality of the dereplicated viral contigs (**CheckV**) and do the taxonomic classification of the viruses (**vContact2**).
 Furthermore, the user can choose to determine the prokaryotic host of each virus.
 Before running the script, it is important for the user to decide about the parameters of minimum coverege (-c) and minimum identity (-i) used in the dereplication.
 By default, the minimum coverage is 70% and the minimum identity 95%.
 However the user is free to change the dereplication parameters depending on the aims of the metagenomic analysis or the assembled dataset.

 Running **3.a**: